intitni/XccurateFormatter/README.md

         |- code.swift
    ```
    Swift Format will be used.
-3. Create a temp file at the project root or in the same folder to the original file (so the formatters can read other configuration files like .swift-version), paste the code to the file, and run the formatter on the file.
+3. Create a temp file at the project root or in the same folder as the original file (so the formatters can read other configuration files like .swift-version), paste the code to the file, and run the formatter on the file.
 4. Return the formatted code to the extension, and delete the temp file.

 Though it's possible to embed a non-sandboxed XPC Service inside the sandboxed extension, notarization will fail.